ye-olde-jack/NFG/Secrets/S3 Notes.md

 	- Think of ways to include some of your PCs goals or motivations into the scene.
 - # Step 7: Plan out Minor Scenes
 Have a handful of filler events or encounters ready.
+**- Do a little transitional scene add-on that foreshadows some of the gnolls.**
 	- For each PC who's goal you weren't able to include in a major scene, develop a scene where they're able to further their goals.
 	- Roll for random encounters and have 1-2 of them ready for each hour of play.
 	- Prepare a very brief outline for transitional scenes, such as shopping or resting in town.